 Allowance must be made for the probability that any existing tree is likely to die sometime during the life of the building.
-If the tree has dried the soil prior to the foundations being laid, when it dies (or becomes over-mature) the soil will rehydrate and swell, causing upward or lateral heave movement of the foundations.
+If the tree has dried the soil prior to the foundations being laid, when it dies (or becomes over mature) the soil will rehydrate and swell, causing upward or lateral heave movement of the foundations.
 Severing roots within the footprint of a building foundation will also allow the soil to rehydrate.

 If foundation depth is greater than 1m, a proprietary compressible material must be placed on all inside surfaces of the peripheral foundations to allow for lateral soil swelling, as shown in Figures 8-10.
 Material is not required on internal foundations (as swelling pressures are likely to be similar on both sides).
-The material must be capable of compressing to allow for lateral swelling, in accordance with column 3 of Table 2.
+The material must be capable of compressing to allow for lateral swelling in accordance with column 3 of Table 2.

 Ground bearing slabs should not be used if the foundation depth is greater than 1m.
 Under these circumstances, a suspended floor slab should be used, incorporating either a void or a proprietary compressible material on the underside.
 The thickness of the void should be in accordance with Table 2, or if a compressible material is used, it should be capable of compressing to provide a void of this thickness.
-The manufacturer's specifications must be checked to establish the actual thickness of compressible material required to both accommodate movement and be able to compress to the dimensions in Table 2.

-Plasticity index of soil Required foundation depth (m) Thickness of void against side of foundation or ground beam (mm) Thickness of void on underside of edge beam and floor slabs (mm)
+Plasticity index of soil Required foundation depth (m) Thickness of lateral compressible material (mm) Thickness of void on underside of edge beam and floor slabs (mm)

 >40 >2.5 Engineer design

 2.0-2.5 35 100

 1.5-2.0 25 75

 20-40 > 2.5 Engineer design

 2.0-2.5 25 75

-1.5-2.0 25 50
+1.5-2.0 - 50

 <20 2.0-2.5 - 50

-<2.0 No special p orecautions
+<2.0 No special orecautions